 As already mentioned, your renter may be able to break their lease early without penalty under certain situations.

 1. The Lease Contains an Early Termination Clause

 Early termination clauses are designed for one purpose: to make lease terminations easier.
-So, if you have one, your tenant may be able to use it to end their lease, as long as they meet all the requirements.
+So, if you have one, your renter may be able to use it to end their lease, as long as they meet all the requirements.

 2. The Unit No Longer Meets Habitability Standards

 Every state, including North Dakota, provides minimum standards that every rental unit must meet.
 Under North Dakota landlord-tenant law, if the landlord fails to meet these building and housing codes, a court would probably rule that the landlord has “constructively evicted” their renter.
 By doing so, the tenant would have no further obligations under the lease.
 Squatters , of course, don't require these standards nor do they follow a lease to begin with.

 North Dakota recognizes the following as habitable conditions:

 - Functioning smoke and carbon monoxide alarms

 - Properly maintained stairways, walls, floors, ceilings, and railings

 - A proper sewage disposal system